AntonLueders/MagneticFriction/README.md

 .
 .

 **Notes:** The parameters in the example are matched to the experiments of [1].
 Here, **substrat_dim_x** and **substrate_dim_y** are given in units of the slider array size.
 They control the number of additional layers of arrays of moments that are added to the substrate.
 A value of 4 means that the substrate has a width of 5 slider-sized layers of moments, where the slider is centered in the middle.
-Please only use an even number for these parameters.
+Please only use even numbers for these parameters.

  <a id="What"></a>
  # What MagneticFriction does